Monopoly Deal

-Monopoly Deal is a card game derived from the board-game Monopoly introduced in 2008, produced and sold by Cartamundi under a license from Hasbro.
+Monopoly Deal is a card game derived from the board-game Monopoly.
+Introduced in 2008, Monopoly Deal is produced and sold by Cartamundi under a license from Hasbro.
 Upon its release, the game was generally well-received for its short playing time and playing interaction.

 Gameplay

 Players attempt to collect three complete sets of cards representing the properties from the original board game, either by playing them directly, stealing them from other players, swapping cards with other players, or collecting them as rent for other properties they already own.
 The cards in the 110-card deck represent properties and wild cards, various denominations of Monopoly money used to pay rent, and special action cards which can either be played for their effects or banked as money instead.

 Video games

 A video game adaptation for the PlayStation 3, PlayStation 4, Xbox 360 and Xbox One is (or was, at various points in time) available.